Chapter 2 Introduction to Git

 - For branching, you’ll need to use the two branching buttons circled in red below.

 Select the branch you want to branch from first; this will usually be “dev”.
-You cna do this by clicking the arrow next to the word “main” and selecting the name of the branch there.
+You can do this by clicking the arrow next to the word “main” and selecting the name of the branch there.
 If the name showing here is already the one you want to branch from, you don’t need to do anything at this step.

 Now click the purple boxes next to this.
 A pop-up will appear, and you can type the name of your branch into here.

-- Click “create” to produce the branch.
+- Click “Create” to produce the branch.
 A pop-up will appear at this point, letting you know that the branch has been set up, linked to the remote repository, and you have automatically been moved over to that branch.

-You’re all set to start making changes!
+You are all set to start making changes!

 What’s happening in the command line when you do this